-29 ORR has a number of economic regulatory functions relating to rail in Northern Ireland.
-The Implementing Regulation also applies in Northern Ireland.
-If ORR were to receive such an application, we would follow this guidance but would make relevant adjustments to our process on a case by case basis, and would act in line with our published guidance on Northern Ireland Regulations.
+27 ORR has a number of economic regulatory functions relating to rail in Northern Ireland and has produced a separate version of this guidance document that is applicable to it.
+This is due to Commission Implementing Regulation (EU) 2018/1795 being retained in Northern Ireland.
+If ORR were to receive such an application, we would follow that guidance and would make relevant adjustments to our process on a case by case basis and would act in line with our other published guidance on Northern Ireland Regulations.